8090-inc/xrx-core/README.md

 We believe that the future of software interactions lies in multimodal experiences, and xRx is at the forefront of this movement.
 It enables developers to build sophisticated AI systems that seamlessly integrate various input and output modalities, providing users with a truly immersive experience.

 ## Quick Start
-We walk through the steps to get the xRx system up and running [here](https://8090-inc.github.io/xrx-core/docs/quickstart).
+To get the xRx system up and running, follow our comprehensive [quickstart guide](https://8090-inc.github.io/xrx-core/docs/quickstart).

 ## Overview
 xRx is a set of building blocks for developers looking to build next-generation AI-powered user experiences.
 Whether you're developing voice-based assistants, text-based chatbots, or multimodal applications, xRx provides the building blocks you need.